 It’s a one-way valve that attaches to the 15 mm adaptor and allows for speech and secretion management.
 It allows air to enter only during inspiration.
 The blue-colored ones are used with ventilators.
 The white ones are for spontaneously breathing patients.

-156. What is the tracheostomy button used for?
+156. What is a tracheostomy button used for?

-157. What does the tracheostomy button look like?
+157. What does a tracheostomy button look like?

-It’s a short, soft hollow tube which fits in stoma in place of the tracheostomy tube.
+It’s a short, soft, and hollow tube that fits in the stoma in place of a tracheostomy tube.

-159. What are the methods for weaning from tracheostomy tube?
+159. What are the methods for weaning from a tracheostomy tube?

-Tracheostomy buttons, fenestrated tubes, progressively smaller tracheostomy tubes.
+Tracheostomy buttons, fenestrated tubes, and progressively smaller tracheostomy tubes.